-10.3.01 An employee having a non-disciplinary grievance shall submit it in writing to the Sheriff and copied to the Civil Service Commission, within fourteen (14) days following actual or constructive knowledge of the alleged act, omission, occurrence or event giving rise to the grievance.
+An employee having a non-disciplinary grievance shall submit it in writing to the Sheriff and copied to the Civil Service Commission, within fourteen (14) days following actual or constructive knowledge of the alleged act, omission, occurrence or event giving rise to the grievance.
 The Sheriff shall file his decision with the Civil Service Commission in writing within twenty-one (21) days.
-If the grievance is (1) not granted in writing by the Sheriff, (2) not abandoned in writing by the grievant or (3) not resolved by mutual written agreement, the grievant has fourteen (14) days to request a hearing before the Civil Service Commission, the grievance will automatically be set for a hearing before the Civil Service Commission.
+If the grievance is (1) not granted in writing by the Sheriff, (2) not abandoned in writing by the grievant or (3) not resolved by mutual written agreement, the grievant has fourteen (14) days to request a hearing before the Civil Service Commission.
+If the Sheriff does not file a response with the Civil Service Commission, the grievance will automatically be set for a hearing before the Civil Service Commission.